Letter to A Survivor of A Recent Trauma

 You can think of symptoms as immediate, middle range term, and long-term.
-Maybe we could say that, what we want for you, is to not only have no, or few, long term symptoms, but, in the opposite, to find even greater strength, resilience, gratitude, and purpose in life than you had before.
-I do believe that it is possible to grow stronger, kinder, and wiser from traumatic experiences.
+Maybe we could say that, what we want for you, is to not only have no, or few, long term symptoms, but, in the opposite, to find even greater strength, resilience, gratitude, appreciation and purpose in life than you had before.
+It is possible to grow stronger, kinder, and wiser from traumatic experiences.

 For now, you are probably experiencing some short term symptoms.
 This is normal.

 Symptoms affect us on three levels:

 The body, our emotions, and cognition.
 Let’s look at these.

 The Body, Emotions, and Cognition

 Short term symptoms on the body level include restlessness, shaking, startle response, numbness, dizziness, tiredness, agitation, being panicky, having nausea and problems with sleeping.